carpentries/instructor-training/instructors.md

 I hope that seeing a Latin major up the front of the room reassures students that they can become capable software carpenters in their own rights.

+### Anelda van der Walt

+The most attractive advantage of being part of the Software Carpentry community is exactly that: the community.
+I have been actively involved in Software Carpentry since the end of 2014 as a learner, helper, organiser, and instructor at several workshops.
+Over the last 18 months I never felt isolated from the international Software Carpentry movement despite being on a different continent from most of the activity.
+Our South African initiatives have been supported every step of the way by the organisation's leadership and the wonderful people who volunteer as instructors.

+I believe the Software Carpentry model is extremely well-suited to building capacity in low and middle income countries.
+I have heard wonderful testimonials from many people who've been learners in Software Carpentry workshops in South Africa in terms of how their participation has impacted their research.
+I'm excited to be making a difference.

 ### Alistair Walsh

 I love teaching.